Osaka

 To put Osaka's size in perspective, its area of 225 km² is roughly the same size as Amsterdam.
 Meanwhile, Stockholm at 188 km² is roughly the same size as Washington D.C..

-Sweden's capital, spread across 14 islands.
 Often called "Venice of the North", Stockholm has an area of 188 km² and is home to 1.0 million people.
 Its history stretches back to 1252.
-Visitors come for Gamla Stan (Old Town), Vasa Museum, ABBA Museum, and much more.
+Visitors come for Gamla Stan, Vasa Museum, Royal Palace, and much more.
 Getting around is easy with the Stockholm Metro (Tunnelbana).

 Looking beyond city limits, the Osaka metropolitan area covers 13,228 km², which is 2.0x larger than greater Stockholm at 6,519 km².
 The Osaka metro area is also more populous, with 19.3 million people compared to 2.4 million.